Philip Johan von Strahlenberg: Von Strahlenberg's line

 Von Strahlenberg, based on his studies, proposed a demarcation line between the European and Asian continents that starts from the Arctic Ocean, including Novaya Zemlya and the Yugorsky Peninsula in Europe, runs along the Ural Mountains, then follows the Emba River to the coasts of the Caspian Sea and finally crosses the Kuma–Manych Depression, ending in the Sea of Azov.

 Today, the Ural River, and not the Emba, is usually used as the border between the two continents.

 The geographer of Peter the Great, Vasily Tatishchev, had a notable role in the choice of the Eurasian border line, giving it a historical-naturalistic justification.
 Strahlenberg and Tatishchev had met in 1720 in Tobolsk, and collaborated intensely, so much so that it is thought that the Russian's ideas influenced Strahlenberg's proposals.

 Russian intellectuals and statesmen were enthusiastic about the line proposed by von Strahlenberg, which was understandable given the ideals of Westernization that were increasingly spreading in Russia in the first half of the 18th century, due to the policies of Peter the Great.
 The previous conventional line in fact placed the border between Europe and Asia along the course of the Don River, in the heart of Russia, and this was now considered unacceptable.
 Strahlenberg's line triumphed not only in Russia, but also in the rest of Europe.
 In 1730, this continental border was officially approved by Anna of Russia and validated by the biologist Peter Simon Pallas and the geographer Carl Ritter, based on their geological research, botanical and faunal.

-In 1958, the Geographical Society of the Soviet Union (now known as the Russian Geographical Society) adopted the Strahlenberg line as the border between Europe and Asia for school textbooks.
-Even today, von Strahlenberg's line, with the replacement of the Emba river with Ural river, is followed in the geographical literature of many countries.
+In 1958, the Geographical Society of the Soviet Union (now known as the Russian Geographical Society) revised the Strahlenberg line by modifying the stretch from the Urals to the Caspian Sea and adopted it as the border between Europe and Asia for school textbooks.
+Even today, von Strahlenberg's line overhauled in 1958 and with the replacement of the Emba river with Ural river, is followed in the geographical literature of many countries.

 The convention that places a stretch of the Eurasian border along the Kuma–Manych Depression, although it is still followed, is not universally accepted: some geographers, especially those from the United States and those who follow their criteria, prefer to follow the Greater Caucasus watershed rather than the course of the two rivers, so as to make the continental border coincides with the political borders of Russia.